micro/micro/README.md

 Look at the [api doc](https://micro.mu/docs/api.html) for more info.

-## Build with plugins
+## Plugins

-If you want to integrate plugins simply link them in a separate file and rebuild
+Integrate go-micro plugins by simply linking them in a separate file

 Create a plugins.go file
 ```go